What is low-code governance?

-With the rise of digital transformation, now’s the time to optimize your low-code development program.
+With the rise of digital transformation, now’s the time to optimise your low-code development programme.
 Choose a low-code development platform with governance, visibility, and safeguards built in—Microsoft Power Platform helps your low-code developers create high-quality solutions quickly and efficiently.
 Managed Environments offers governance capabilities that simplify, automate, and streamline IT administration of Microsoft Power Platform at scale.

-Empower your employees to build low-code apps that modernize business processes and make your organization more agile.
+Empower your employees to build low-code apps that modernise business processes and make your organisation more agile.
 Learn more about Microsoft Power Platform and Power Apps.